htcondor/htcondor/docs/admin-manual/configuration-macros.rst

           DOCKER = /usr/bin/docker

 :macro-def:`DOCKER_VOLUMES[STARTD]`
-    A list of directories on the host execute machine to be volume mounted within the container.
+    A list of directories on the host execute machine that might be volume mounted within the container.
 See the Docker Universe section for full details
     (:ref:`admin-manual/ep-policy-configuration:docker universe`).

+:macro-def:`DOCKER_MOUNT_VOLUMES[STARTD]`
+    A list of volumes, defined in the macro above, that will unconditionally be mounted inside the docker container.

+:macro-def:`DOCKER_VOLUME_DIR_xxx_MOUNT_IF[STARTD]`
+    This is a class ad expression, evaluated in the context of the job ad and the machine ad.
+Only when it evaluted to TRUE, is the volume named xxx mounted.

 :macro-def:`DOCKER_IMAGE_CACHE_SIZE[STARTD]`
     The number of most recently used Docker images that will be kept on the local machine.
 The default value is 8.